hussamfyi/hussamfyi.github.io/my-story.md

 title: Hi, I'm Hussam 👋
 ---

 This page is a collection of (mostly) non-work thoughts about me.
-If you're looking for a list of my professional accomplishments, head over to my [work](https://hussam.fyi/work/).
+If you're looking for a list of my professional accomplishments, head over to my [work](/now). or check out my [LinkedIn](https://www.linkedin.com/in/hussamfyi)

 <hr>